 I Jesus have sent mine angel to testify unto you these things in the churches.
 I am the root and the offspring of David, and the bright and morning star.
 And the Spirit and the bride say, ‘Come’… (Revelation 22:16-17a)

 In the above passages, we see two things.
 First, we are told plainly and clearly, that doing [to do, make, bring forth, perform, keep, fulfill] His Commandments is a requirement for entering in, through the gates, into the city [the City is another expression of the New Jerusalem, the City of the Great King, the Kingdom of Heaven, or Eternal Life].

 Second, we are told that these things are to be testified in the churches, telling us that these words are for us today.
 In fact, all the words spoken by Yahushua are for us today!
 Beloved, Do not let the error of the Theologians or Pastors rob you of your eternal inheritance!

 For further confirmation of Scripture, let’s look at these two passages:

 Gather my saints together unto me; those that have made a covenant with me by sacrifice.
 (Psalms 50:5)

-In the second passage, the 'Saints' are seen again, as those who have completed the first requirement — of having the Faith of Yahushua they received when they came out by the Blood of the Lamb in stage 1.
-However, these saints are also seen keeping the Commandments of Yahuweh, which is the stage 2 requirement.
+In the second passage, the ‘Saints’ are seen again, as those who have completed the first requirement — of having the Faith of Yahushua they received when they came out by the Blood of the Lamb in step 1.
+However, these saints are also seen keeping the Commandments of Yahuweh, which is the step 2 requirement.
 Thus they are Ready to enter in.

 For detailed descriptions of exactly why the Israelites failed to enter in, and what they did, let’s look at a few writings of the Prophets: